 Are we allowed to bring alcohol?

 No. This is an alcohol free event.
-Anyone found to have brought in alcohol will be escorted out of the event without a refund and reported to Japanese Canadian Cultural Centre staff.
+Anyone found to have brought in alcohol will be escorted out of the event without a refund, have their badge revoked, and be reported to Japanese Canadian Cultural Centre staff.

 Are there any food restrictions?